 Your Health.
 Your Family.
 Your Choice.

 In the past, the government released data monthly, and the date of the release was the previous month.
-For example, they would post data on October 17 with data up to September 14.
-The data quickly grew old, because the October 17 release would remain current until November 17 when the next release came out, and by then, the September 14 data would be over two months old.
+For example, they would post data on October 17 with data up to September 14, and this release would remain current until the November 17 release.
+Because of this, there would be times when the data was two months old.

-Since the availability of Covid vaccines, the government has begun weekly releases of the data, and each week's data is only one week old.
-For example, the release made on January 22 included data up to January 15, and this release remained current until the January 29 release, by which time the data was two weeks old.
+Since the availability of COVID vaccines, the government has begun weekly releases of the data, and each week's data is only one week old.
+For example, the release made on January 22 includes data up to January 15, and this release remains current until the January 29 release.
+So now, the data is never more than two weeks old.

 21525 Ridgetop Circle, Suite 100, Sterling, VA 20166